GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 Test verifies:
      - Sliver creation workflow
      - GetVersion returns GENI AM API version 1
-     - ListResources returns an advertisement RSpec that is validated with rspeclint
+     - ListResources returns an advertisement RSpec (that is optionally validated with rspeclint)
-     - ListResources FAILS when using a bad credential.
+     - ListResources FAILS when using a bad user credential.

 Installation & Getting Started
 ==============================